 Today, with email, instant messaging, texting, and other methods of group communication that computer technology provides, people don’t need to leave the house or office any longer for community or company meetings.

-This is part of the new culture we have and it causes people to lose the ability to function in a face-to-face environment.
+That is our modern-day society in which we live, and it causes people to lose the ability to function in a face-to-face environment.

-I find it can happen even when the conversation was flowing so well.
-But then suddenly nothing new is added and everyone just seems to go into a trance.
+I find it can happen even when the conversation is flowing well.
+Suddenly nothing new is added, and everyone seems to go into a trance.

-I usually am the one to break the silence when a lull in the conversation happens.
-I bring up anything new to talk about that comes to my mind just to keep the conversation going.
+When a lull in the conversation happens, I am usually the one to break the silence.
+I bring up anything new to talk about that comes to my mind, to keep the conversation going.
 The trick is not to think too much about it.
-Otherwise a longer period of silence occurs.
+Otherwise, a more extended period of silence occurs.

 Techniques for a Meaningful Face-to-Face Conversation

-The advantages of face-to-face conversation outweigh the disadvantages as long as proper techniques are used.
+The advantages of face-to-face conversation outweigh the disadvantages as long as one uses proper techniques.